st4rk/PkgDecrypt/README.md

 * b)PKG file for extraction purposes only.

 # Changelog:
+### 1.2.2.0
+* Improvements in DLC unpacking mode.
+* Now using command-line tools for windows build.
 ### 1.2.0.0
 * Added generation of `PDB` files for DLC package installation.
 ### 1.1.3.0